-This month marks two observances to raise public awareness about the dangers of eating disorders.
-In the United States, the National Eating Disorders Association is spearheading National Eating Disorders Awareness Week from February 26th through March 4th.
+The month of February marks two observances to raise public awareness about the dangers of eating disorders.
+In the United States, the National Eating Disorders Association is spearheading National Eating Disorders Awareness Week from February 25th through March 3rd.
 In Canada, the National Eating Disorder Information Centre is behind Eating Disorder Awareness Week from February 1st through February 7th.

-Eating disorders, such as anorexia, bulimia, and binge eating, are complex and life threatening – they have the highest mortality rate of any mental illness.
+Eating disorders such as anorexia, bulimia, orthorexia and binge eating are complex and life threatening – they have the highest mortality rate of any mental illness.
 However, due to societal stigma, many eating disorders go undiagnosed or untreated.

-The holistic, patient-centered nature of naturopathic medicine makes it a key tool in screening and treating eating disorders effectively.
+The holistic, patient-centered approach of naturopathic medicine is a key tool in screening and treating eating disorders effectively.

-“Addressing eating disorders and nutritional peculiarities requires a sensitive eye, a listening ear and a thorough appointment: the written patient intake, the physical exam, and an extensive interview,” adds Dr. Jennifer Botwick of the University of Bridgeport.
+“Addressing eating disorders and nutritional peculiarities requires a sensitive eye, a listening ear and a thorough appointment: the written patient intake, the physical exam, and an extensive interview.”

 After the initial stage of screening, naturopathic doctors take a multifaceted approach to address the eating disorder as thoroughly as possible.